MacLemon/CongressChecklist/README.md

 - XLR gender changer or coupler
 - Large or 3.5mm audio jack to cinch/RCA
 - S/PDIF or Toslink optical cables
+- Wired or wireless headphones so you can space out while the world around you is too loud.

 #### Mobile and Communications